-Avant began charging an origination fee in late 2016, which it calls an administration fee, a surprising move given that Avant originally distinguished itself from competitors by offering fee-free loans.
+Avant charges an origination fee, which it calls an administration fee, a surprising move given that Avant originally distinguished itself from competitors by offering fee-free loans.

 Who is an Avant loan good for?

-- Someone with slightly below average credit.
-The average Avant customer has a FICO score of 650.
+Someone with slightly below-average credit: The average Avant customer has a FICO score between 600 and 700.
 The average FICO score is 695.
-As long as the loan terms are better than the interest rate on your credit card, Avant loans could be a good option to pay off and consolidate credit card debt.
+As long as the loan terms are better than the interest rate on your credit card, Avant loans could be a good option to consolidate and pay off credit card debt.

-- Someone with a modest income.
-The typical Avant borrower has an average annual income of at least $40,000.
-Real median household income in the U.S. is about $59,039.
+Someone with a modest income: The typical Avant borrower has an average annual income of at least $50,000.
+The median household income in the U.S. is $63,688.

-- Those who need some flexibility in their payments.
-Avant will forgive a late payment after you have three consecutive on-time payments.
+Those who need flexibility with payments: Avant will forgive a late payment after you have three consecutive on-time payments.

-- Anyone who needs a co-borrower.
-Avant, like many online lending platforms, does not allow joint borrowers on a single loan.
-If your credit or income aren’t good enough to qualify on your own, you may want to consider using a different company.
+Anyone who needs a co-borrower: Avant, like many online lending platforms, does not allow joint borrowers on a single loan.
+If your credit or income isn’t good enough to qualify on your own, you may want to consider using a different company.

-- Anyone with bad credit.
-If your credit is exceptionally weak, you may be quoted double-digit interest rates on your Avant personal loan.
-Those interest rates may not be any better than you’re paying on your credit card today.
-Learn more about loans for people with bad credit.
+Anyone with bad credit: If your credit is exceptionally weak, you may be quoted double-digit interest rates on your Avant personal loan.
+Those interest rates may not be any better than what you’re paying on your credit card today.
+Learn more about bad credit loans.

-Avant charges an administration fee that is built into the monthly payments.
-For example, if you are approved to borrow $6,500 and you’re charged a 4.75% administration fee, you’ll only receive $6,191.25.
-Keep in mind, though, that you’ll be making payments on the entire $6,500.
-You should factor the origination charge when calculating the total amount you’re looking to borrow.
+Avant charges an administration fee that comes out of your loan amount.
+For example, if you are approved to borrow $6,500 and you’re charged a 4.75 percent administration fee, you’ll receive only $6,191.25.
+Keep in mind that you’ll still be making payments on a $6,500 loan.
+You should factor in the origination charge when calculating the total amount you’re looking to borrow.